Cash Management for Nonprofits and Associations

 Many nonprofits and associations hold significant cash balances to support day-to-day operations and current budget year spending.
 Managing those funds effectively means balancing liquidity and safety with the opportunity to earn a return, while also addressing considerations like FDIC coverage and alignment with your broader reserve strategy.

-We actively manage cash reserve portfolios for nonprofits and associations, positioning current-budget-year cash in Treasury Bills or Treasury-only money market funds to address liquidity, yield, and safety considerations.
+We actively manage cash reserve portfolios for nonprofits and associations, positioning current-budget-year cash in Treasury Bills or Treasury-only money market funds to address liquidity and yield considerations.
 Finance committees and staff can monitor days cash-on-hand and liquidity positions through our reporting, and cash management is coordinated with your broader reserve strategy so short-term and long-term positioning work together.

 What Nonprofit Cash Management Involves